What is a Ventral Hernia?

-When an epigastric ventral hernia forms right above the belly button, it is called a supraumbilical ventral hernia and is different from an umbilical ventral hernia.
+A supraumbilical ventral hernia, which forms directly above the belly button, is distinct from an umbilical ventral hernia.

 An umbilical ventral hernia forms directly within the navel and is a common occurrence in infants and children.
-Most umbilical ventral hernias close up on their own by the time a child is 4 or 5 years old however if it does not close then surgery will be required to repair the area.
+Most umbilical ventral hernias typically close naturally by the time a child reaches 4 or 5 years old.
+However, if the hernia does not close on its own, surgical intervention becomes necessary to repair the affected area.

 Although less common, adult men also experience umbilical ventral hernias and require surgical repair.
 Umbilical hernias can cause pain around the belly button, chronic pressure, nausea, and vomiting.